 Foods containing good fats are also great for your skin so include olive oil, avocado, and nuts and seeds in your diet.

-6. And best of all, get some good quality sleep.
+6. And best of all relax, get some good quality sleep.

 Burning (both your skin, and the candle at both ends) creates free-radicals which oxidise your body – much like corroded metal does not support your healthy holiday skin.
 Bad news for your body and your skin.
 Apply a Vitamin Enriched mask as a night cream to counter the effects of too much sun, and partying.

 Anti-oxidant foods include those that are fresh and brightly coloured.
 Think delicious and nutritious foods like berries, beetroot, kiwifruit, capsicum and pumpkin.
 Also grapes, plums and tomatoes as mentioned above!
 Try for a rainbow on your plate.

 If you are tired, then rest!
 Life will continue, even if you lay down for a power snooze.
 Learn the art of a Gentle Breath Meditation to clear the mind and body, preparing you for a great night’s sleep.
 Put a drop of lavender essential oil on your pillow to support with relaxation.